Secure Group Testing: Main Results

 \subsection{Direct (Sufficiency)}

 The sufficiency part is given by the following theorem. \begin{theorem} Assume a SGT model with $N$ items, out of which $K=O(1)$ are defective.
 For any $0 \leq \delta < 1$, if

-for some $\varepsilon \revisedSr{>} 0$ independent of $N$ and $K$, then there exists a sequence of SGT algorithms which are reliable and secure.
-That is, as $N\rightarrow \infty$, both the average error probability approaches zero \revisedSr{exponentially} and an eavesdropper with leakage probability $\delta$ is kept ignorant. \end{theorem} The construction of the SGT algorithm, together with the proofs of reliability and secrecy are deferred to Section \ref{LowerBound}. \revisedSr{In fact, in \Cref{LowerBound} we actually prove that the maximal error probability decays to $0$.} However, a few important remarks are in order now.
+for some $\varepsilon > 0$ independent of $N$ and $K$, then there exists a sequence of SGT algorithms which are reliable and secure.
+That is, as $N\rightarrow \infty$, both the average error probability approaches zero exponentially and an eavesdropper with leakage probability $\delta$ is kept ignorant\tifs{, such that $\frac{1}{T}I(W;Z^T) \leq \epsilon_T + \epsilon^{\prime}$ where $\epsilon_T \to 0$ as $T \to \infty$.} \end{theorem} The construction of the SGT algorithm, together with the proofs of reliability and weak secrecy are deferred to Section \ref{LowerBound}.
+The strong secrecy proof\tifs{, under which $\lim_{T \to \infty}I(W;Z^T) = 0$,} is deferred to \Cref{strong_secrecy}.
+In fact, in \Cref{LowerBound} we actually prove that the error probability decays to $0$.
+However, a few important remarks are in order now.